HI defends the fundamental rights of people with disabilities and is responding to the urgent needs of people affected by conflict.

 Situation of the country

-Burkina Faso is one of the poorest countries on the planet.
-Its most vulnerable inhabitants are often illiterate and suffer from a lack of access to healthcare and very low spending power.
+Burkina Faso is one of the poorest countries in the world.
+The most vulnerable people are affected by illiteracy, lack of access to healthcare and declining purchasing power.